YouTube Verification vs. Account Verification

 • Advanced verification requires additional steps like ID verification, video verification, or maintaining a strong channel history over time [4].

-It's important to note that completing these steps does not grant a visible verification badge.
+Completing these steps does not grant a visible verification badge.
 Those badges are reserved for channels meeting stricter criteria, such as having at least 100,000 subscribers [2].

 "These verifications keep the YouTube community safe by making it harder for scammers, spammers and other bad actors to cause harm." – YouTube Help [4]